Man in blue scrubs on blue background.

 Continuing education: CPTs must complete continuing education requirements as mandated by their certifying body and employer.

-Job outlook and growth potential: The job outlook for phlebotomy technicians is higher than average, with a growth rate of about 10% from 2021 to 2031.
+Job outlook and growth potential: The job outlook for phlebotomy technicians is higher than average, with a growth rate of about 8% from 2023 to 2033.

 Pros:

-• High demand for phlebotomy technicians
+• Positive job outlook for phlebotomy technicians

-• Short training period
+• Potentially short training period

 • Opportunity to work in various healthcare settings